 Students are eligible to be recommended for Kansas Provisional School Specialist license as a school psychologist when they have received their EdS degree (and passed the PRAXIS-II Examination).
 To be recommended for a full school specialist license, students must successfully complete CESP 977: Internship in School Psychology for a total of four (4) credit hours.
 One credit hour of CESP 977 is awarded for each 300 contact hours.
-In other words, four credit hours of CESP 977 represents one school year full-time or 1200 contact hours.
+CESP 977 represents one school year full-time or 1200 contact.